techidaily/site-win11-tips/source/_posts/audio-upgrade-in-a-flash-streamlining-windows-driver-updates.md

  To understand how a simple audio driver update can fix your sound issues, it's essential to get a grip on what a driver is and why it matters.

- A[device driver](https://www.makeuseof.com/computer-drivers-what-are-they-why-should-you-update/) is a unique software that helps you work and manage your computer hardware connected to your PC.
+ A [device driver](https://www.makeuseof.com/computer-drivers-what-are-they-why-should-you-update/) is a unique software that helps you work and manage your computer hardware connected to your PC.
 You can imagine them as an instruction manual for your computer, allowing it to understand what your devices are and how to manage them

  An audio driver is a specific type of device driver, which, as its name suggests, plays a critical role in getting your audio drivers working.
 If something malfunctions with these audio drivers, it’s no surprise your computer starts giving you audio issues.

 ## 1\.
 How to Update Your Audio Driver via Device Manager

  The Device Manager is a built-in Windows applet that lets you manage all the hardware and its associated drivers of your PC, all from one place.
-You can even[use the Device Manager to diagnose issues on Windows 10](https://www.makeuseof.com/how-to-use-device-manager-windows-10/) .
+You can even [use the Device Manager to diagnose issues on Windows 10](https://www.makeuseof.com/how-to-use-device-manager-windows-10/) .

  To access the Device Manager, head to the**Start menu** search bar, type in ‘device manager,’ and select the best match.